sheetalreddy/scene_classification/README.md

-# scene_classification

-## AI IN PRACTICE : HOW TO TRAIN AN IMAGE CLASSIFIER
+# AI IN PRACTICE : HOW TO TRAIN AN IMAGE CLASSIFIER

 Author: Sheetal Reddy
 Contact : sheetal.reddy@ai.se